richardvenneman/appsignal-docs/source/appsignal/gdpr.html.md

 We've had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](https://docs.appsignal.com/ruby/configuration/parameter-filtering.html) / [Elixir](https://docs.appsignal.com/elixir/configuration/parameter-filtering.html)) we now stress the importance with regard to GDPR.

-The latest Ruby gem and Elixir package releases expand this filtering feature to session data too.
+Recent Ruby gem and Elixir package releases expand this filtering feature to session data too ([Ruby](https://docs.appsignal.com/ruby/configuration/session-data-filtering.html) / [Elixir](https://docs.appsignal.com/elixir/configuration/session-data-filtering.html)).
 It allows customers to send parameters to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
 Alternatively, a customer can choose to not send any parameters or session data at all.

 Data is filtered before being sent to AppSignal.